devabdullah-lab/image-labs/README.md

 - **File Storage**: Stores files on the server and provides URLs for accessing them.
 - **CORS Support**: The API can be accessed from allowed domains only.
 - **File Size Limits**: Defines a maximum file size for uploads (e.g., 25MB per file).
+- **ARCJET Integration**: Use ARCJET for API security and protection.
+- **Gumlet Integration**: Leverage Gumlet for faster image delivery.

 ---